Green Eyes or Brown? #books #readingforpleasure

-Seeing this Fact, I wondered how important it was for authors to specify their characters’ eye colour, so took a look through TSL’s books to see what our authors have done.
+Seeing this, I wondered how important it was for authors to specify their characters’ eye colour, so took a look through TSL’s books to see what authors have done.
 The result is below.
 Do you think it’s important to specify eye colour or should that be left to the reader’s imagination?
+Marthe Kylie-Worthington in Family are the Friends you Choose also questions authors focus on eyes.

 Marla in Josie Arden’s Broken Ties of Time